 Skip to Main Content

-Information on how to conduct systematic reviews in the health sciences.
+Information on how to conduct evidence syntheses, including systematic reviews and scoping reviews, in the health sciences.

 Search 101 Database Cheat Sheet

 The Search 101 Database Cheat Sheet was originally developed as an add-on document for use by participants of the Systematic Reviews for Librarians workshop.
 The Google version of the document is updated regularly as changes occur.
-The Excel version is updated as of it's last indicated date.
-The Cheat Sheet includes the following databases: Pubmed, Ovid Medline, Embase (Wiley), Scopus, Web of Science Core Collection (U-M instance), CINAHL (Ebsco), and Cochrane DSR (Wiley)
+The Excel version is updated as of its last indicated date.
+The Cheat Sheet includes the following databases: PubMed, Ovid Medline, Embase (Wiley), Scopus, Web of Science Core Collection (U-M instance), CINAHL (Ebsco), and Cochrane DSR (Wiley).

 If you notice an error, please let us know by messaging us at SystematicReviewCourse@umich.edu